norcams/docs-enduser/docs/terraform-part4.rst

   (Ubuntu).
 Ansible needs a working Python binary to function, and in Ubuntu's case there isn't a ``/usr/bin/python`` and Ansible needs to be explicitly told which binary to use on the instance.

+* ``my_server_role``: We use this to control how to identify the web servers and database servers in the Ansible inventory.

 With these in place, having applied the configuration with ``terraform apply``, we can run ansible and verify that it is able to reach the